Swasth-Apps/swasth.co/src/pages/blog/dealing-with-social-anxiety.md

 **Past childhood experiences:** Growing up in a particular surrounding plays a significant role in our traits, behavior and lifestyle.
 Similarly, your anxiety can be an aftereffects of your past experiences, most likely your childhood memories.

-**Significant life events:** All of us face some or the other kinds of life events where we could have gone through positive or negative changes in our lives as in break up, family, friends and a lot more.
+**Significant life events:** All of us face some or the other kinds of life events where we could have gone through positive or negative changes in our lives as in break up, dispute with family members or even friends and a lot more.
 All this mold our life in some way and may trigger anxiety.

 *BUT HERE WE ARE!
 TO HELP YOU AND TO STAND BY YOU AS OUR PROGRAM NOT ONLY HELPS YOU GET IN TOUCH WITH OUR EXPERTS BUT ALSO HAS YOU GET RID OFF IRREGULARITIES.*